 Parity for telemedicine reimbursement is a long way off in the United States.
 The variations in rules by region and state can make your head spin.
 The good news is that telemedicine and the hospitals that implement it are coming out financial winners, even in today’s shifting payment market.

 And “shifting” is clearly the right word.
 Let’s start with Medicare, the federal health insurance program for Americans 65 and older.
 Medicare reimbursement for telemedicine services is based on geographic restrictions; Medicare only covers telemedicine in a defined rural area or a county outside a defined Metropolitan Statistical Area.
 Today, that requirement is waived for 44 Next Generation Accountable Care Organizations (NGACOs) in an effort by the federal government to expand telehealth coverage under Medicare.

 State expansion is growing…slowly

 Other variations come with Medicaid, the health insurance program governed by each state for low-income individuals and those with disabilities.
-[See an excellent summary of state-by-state Medicaid coverage differences just released this fall by the Public Health Institute.]
 Then there is the private payer market.
 More than 30 states and the District of Columbia have enacted laws that require private payer reimbursement for telehealth to be equal to the comparable in-person service.
 (See a recap of states that do and don’t, including an interesting analysis of Florida’s resistance to parity.
 For the most up-to-date state legislative and regulatory tracking, see The American Telemedicine Association’s State Policy Resource Center.)